 There is also an abbreviated form of the Quicksilver logo, which is displayed extensively on our team clothing, printed materials and so forth.
 Introduced at a later stage of the project and referred to simply as "The Q ", it is an elegant distillation of the key elements of the full-format logo, and – in common with it – has both black and silver versions, so that it can be clearly set upon any background colour.

 "The Q " is prominently displayed on Nigel's crash-helmet and the motif will also appear on the boat when its construction is completed.

 Wherever the Quicksilver project presents itself to the world, in whatever situation, there is always strong consistency in its visual style.
 While for obvious reasons silver is the colour most naturally associated with us, it is an imaginative palette of colours that forms the total look.
-Our colourway.
+Our 'colourway'.
 Black lends drama and definition, multiple shades of orange and yellow add vibrancy.
-And pale blue – representing the sky and the water in their happiest mood – contrasts pleasingly with all of those colours, completing the picture.
+And pale blue – evocative of water and the sky in their happiest mood – contrasts pleasingly with all of those colours, completing the picture.

 Great credit is due to graphic designer Richard Ainge, who for the past ten and more years has played a huge role in shaping the powerful Quicksilver identity.
 Creativity and technical skill must be blended in equal measure, and only by everlasting effort is the required effect achieved.

 Aesthetically from the outset, the goal was clear.
 Everything we do must have artistic and creative merit.

 Images © QWSR Ltd.